Home > IoT > How to Remote Access IoT SSH over the Internet

 Remotely connect to IoT device via SSH

-Let’s say you have an IoT device in your office network or in your customer location.
-You want to connect remotely to the device via SSH over the internet so that you could execute a remote command.
+You want to remotely connect to the device via SSH over the internet, so that you could execute a remote command in the device terminal.

 You need to ensure that SSH is enabled in your IoT device and the SSH server is up and running in your device.